thipokKub/ani-chat-front/README.md

 ## Important Note
 - When including `css` or `scss` into `js` file.
 Please noted that the imported `css` or `scss` wiil be in `String` format.

-- To applied the imported styles, please use `withStyle` higher order component. which located in `/hoc` folder.
-But `withStyle` cannot wrapped `pageConnect`.
-Please either applied `withStyle` before using `pageConnect` or adding options in pageConnect.
+- To applied the imported styles, please use `withStyle` higher order component or `enhancedComponent`. which located in `/hoc` folder.
+If you want to connect to redux store please use `enhancedComponent`.
 - The agrument for `stylesheets` is an array of strings.
 As the example below write
     ```jsx
         [stylesheet]